mrjex/Patient-Client/README.md

 - Mohamad Khalil
 - Joel Mattson

+---

-## Project status
+## Project Status
-The client may recieve updates until 9th January 2024, and none after.
+The client may receive updates until 9th January 2024, and none after.

+---

+*For questions or support, please contact the authors or open an issue in the repository.*